Charlie Brown (pilot)

-Charles Lester "Charlie" Brown (October 24, 1922 – November 24, 2008) was a United States Army Air Forces pilot during World War II.
+Charles Lester Brown (October 24, 1922 – November 24, 2008) was a USAAF pilot during World War II.
 He became well known for being the pilot of the B-17F Flying Fortress named Ye Olde Pub which was involved in the Charlie Brown and Franz Stigler incident.

 Early life

 Born on October 24, 1922, in Weston, West Virginia as the youngest of six children to a family of farmers, Charlie was interested in flying planes from an early age.
 In 1939, he enlisted in the U.S. Army.
 After the attack on Pearl Harbor, he would join the United States Army Air Forces in 1942.